isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Accessing through a pointer that doesn't point to anything is a major source of errors, and very hard to avoid in many traditional C or C++ styles of programming.
-For example, a pointer my be uninitialized, the `nullptr`, point beyond the range of an array, or to a deleted object.
+For example, a pointer may be uninitialized, the `nullptr`, point beyond the range of an array, or to a deleted object.

 See /docs folder for the initial design.
 The detailed formal rules are in progress (as of May 2017).